putstrln/nasa-path-finder/_includes/README.md

 ## Continuous Delivery

+There are both OS and web builds available.
+Web build is just a static html/js/css and OS builds use electron for different distributions.

 Builds are executed on every merge at <https://circleci.com/gh/lovetostrike/nasa-path-finder/> and on successful build, docker image is built at <https://hub.docker.com/r/lovetostrike/nasa-path-finder/>.
-The latest build is hosted on *coming soon*.
+The latest web build is hosted on the demo page.